ameli/imate/TraceInv/ComputeLogDeterminant/README.rst

 Compute Log-Determinant
 =======================

-The subpakcage ``TraceInv.ComputeLogDeterminnat`` computes the log-determinant of a positive-definite matrix.
+The sub-package ``TraceInv.ComputeLogDeterminnat`` computes the log-determinant of a positive-definite matrix.
 The module makes use of the module ``TraceInv.LinearAlgebra``.

 -----
 Usage